SharePoint/sp-dev-docs/docs/apis/webhooks/lists/create-subscription.md

 # Create a new subscription
-To add a new subscription, your application POSTs a request to the subscription collection of the SharePoint resource that includes the properties of the subscription you want to have created.
+To add a new subscription to the SharePoint list, your application POSTs a request to the subscription collection of the SharePoint list resource that includes the properties of the subscription you want to have created.

-## Prerequisites
+## Permissions

-To create a subscription the application must have read-write access to the SharePoint resource the subscription will be created on.
+* To create a subscription the application must have *read-write permissions* to the SharePoint list the subscription will be created on.

-## HTTP request
+## HTTP Request

-### List Webhooks
 ```
 POST /_api/web/lists('list-id')/subscriptions
 ```
-#### Example
+### Example

 ```http
 POST /_api/web/lists('5C77031A-9621-4DFC-BB5D-57803A94E91D')/subscriptions